-Domain name Specify the domain to be allowed. (generic characters Click on Add . accepted: and ?)
+Domain name (generic characters accepted: and ?)Specify the domain to be allowed.
+Click on Add.
 The added domain will then appear in the list of whitelisted domains.
-To delete a domain or the whole list of domains, click on Delete .
+To delete a domain or the whole list of domains, click on Delete.